decide-project-eu/LivestockHealthOntologyIntegration-CattlePigPoultryUsecase-/README.md

 # LivestockHealthOntologyIntegration-CattlePigPoultryUsecase-
 For demonstration purposes, a Python notebook with a small dataset of labs has been uploaded here.
 It provides a detailed guide to integrating and analyzing poultry, pig, and cattle health data while adhering to FAIR principles.

-The notebook titled "PigPoultryCattleUsecase.ipynb" is a comprehensive guide to integrating and analyzing livestock health data for poultry, pig, and cattle, while adhering to FAIR principles and utilizing ontologies and RDF (Resource Description Framework).
+The notebook titled "#PigPoultryCattleUsecase.ipynb" is a comprehensive guide to integrating and analyzing livestock health data for poultry, pig, and cattle, while adhering to FAIR principles and utilizing ontologies and RDF (Resource Description Framework).

 It begans with step by step approach is shown below as shown below:
 ![Figure 1: Ontology-Driven Knowledge-based Farm Animal Data Management (ODKFADM)](https://github.com/decide-project-eu/LivestockHealthOntologyIntegration-CattlePigPoultryUsecase-/assets/126476000/39035ac5-9406-4ba3-b305-05bde51a2d7e)